 Under President Biden’s $1.9 trillion federal coronavirus relief package, known as the American Rescue Plan (ARP), enhanced unemployment benefits have been extended until September 6th.
 This includes further extensions to the PUA program, PEUC program, $300 weekly payment under the FPUC program and $100 Mixed Earners (MEUC) program.
 There were also provisions in the Biden Stimulus package for Unemployment tax breaks on the first $10,200 of benefits received in 2020.

 - You do not need to reapply for benefits.
-DETR will automatically enroll you in the appropriate extension once systems/programs are updated
+DETR will automatically enroll you in the appropriate extension and notify if additional information is needed.

 - You should continue to file your weekly claim for benefits as you normally would as long as you remain unemployed.